dusty-nv/jetson-containers/README.md

 }
 ```

-This example sets build args in the Dockerfile, based on the version of JetPack/L4T that's running and the GPU architectures to compile for.
-Typically the static settings remain in the Dockerfile header for visibility, and `config.py` only sets the dynamic ones.
+This example sets build args in a Dockerfile, based on the version of JetPack/L4T that's running and the GPU architectures to compile for.
+Typically the package's static settings remain in the Dockerfile header for the best visibility, while `config.py` sets the dynamic ones.

-The [`jetson_containers`](jetson_containers) Python module implements the build system, and exposes these [system/environment variables](jetson_containers/l4t_version.py) that you can parameterize Dockerfiles off of:
+The [`jetson_containers`](jetson_containers) exposes these [system variables](jetson_containers/l4t_version.py) that you can parameterize Dockerfiles off of:

 | Name                 |                                       Type                                      | Description                                                  |
 |----------------------|:-------------------------------------------------------------------------------:|--------------------------------------------------------------|